krowinski/laravel-xslt/README.md

 USAGE

-1 install using composer in your laraval project
+1 install using composer in your laravel project
 ```bash
 composer require krowinski/laravel-xslt dev-master
 ```